WaryWolf/findacrafter/README.md

 # README #

-This is a collection of perl scripts that will hopefully become something great one day.
+This is a collection of perl scripts that make use of wow.realmpop.com and Blizzard's WoW character API to generate a database of characters and any craftable items they can create.
+Once you have a populated database, you can query it to find out who can craft a particular item on your realm.

-### Notes ###
+### NOTES ###

 Blizzard API documentation is [here](https://github.com/Blizzard/api-wow-docs#character-profile-api).